robwalton/linsimpy/README.md

 Linda is a long forgotten coordination language which at one point competed conceptually with MPI.
-It is based on a bulletin-board like [tuple-space](https://en.wikipedia.org/wiki/Tuple_space), not unlike a NoSQL database in the style of associative memory but which also hosts processes.
-It does not stand up today's approaches for engineering distributed systems, but is great for modelling natural systems.
+It is based on a bulletin-board like [tuple-space](https://en.wikipedia.org/wiki/Tuple_space), not unlike a NoSQL database in the style of associative memory, but which also hosts processes.
+It does not stand up to today's approaches for engineering distributed systems, but is great for modelling natural systems.